 Tickets issued for parking violations provide an option to request an administrative hearing.
-If you choose to request such a hearing, follow the instructions printed on the ticket for making such request.
-You may also contest a parking ticket in writing without appearing in person at an administrative hearing (Please refer to your ticket or the "Written Appeals of Parking Tickets" section below.)
+If you choose to request such a hearing, follow the instructions printed on the ticket for making such a request.
+You may also contest a parking ticket in writing without appearing in person at an administrative hearing.
+(Please refer to your ticket or the "Written Appeals of Parking Tickets" section below.)

 Who Must Appear

 An individual contesting a violation must appear on the date and at the time scheduled for the administrative hearing as indicated on the ticket, citation, or notice of violation and may represent themselves, hire an attorney to represent them at their own expense or, in some instances, have an authorized representative attend the hearing on their behalf.
 Your representative may be an employee of yours or an agent such as a relative or friend, or your attorney.
 Public defenders are not present at such hearings and are not provided by the Village.